fahim-ahmed-sarker/LibraryManagementSystem/README.md

 # Library Management System

-এটি ASP.NET Core MVC, Entity Framework Core এবং ASP.NET Core Identity দিয়ে তৈরি একটি Library Management System। এতে librarian এবং member-এর জন্য বই, borrowing, reservation, fine, feedback, profile এবং report management-এর সুবিধা আছে।
+This is a Library Management System built with ASP.NET Core MVC, Entity Framework Core, and ASP.NET Core Identity.
+It provides book, borrowing, reservation, fine, feedback, profile, and report management for librarians and members.

 **GitHub Repository:** [fahim-ahmed-sarker/LibraryManagementSystem](https://github.com/fahim-ahmed-sarker/LibraryManagementSystem)

 ## Website Preview

-Project-এর visual preview হিসেবে repository-তে থাকা logo এবং book cover images নিচে দেওয়া হলো:
+The repository includes the following logo and book cover images as a visual preview of the project:

 ![City Knowledge Library logo](LibraryManagementSystem/wwwroot/images/logo/library-logo.png)